Chapter 1: G r i e f

 His charm, patience, and ease, goldened with balanced perspectives on bigger pictures and a motto to make lemonade out of lemons, sometimes soothes her micro-thinking mind half as well as his foot rubs do.
 He has sacrificed himself and died in so very many ways for love, but what she loves is his love for Rapunzel and the family that she has given him.
 She loves his capacity to love deeply, the endless enlargement of his great, once unused, and once misguided heart that had been waiting ― desperately waiting ― to love something since he was a boy.
-She wanted him to let the world rush in, even if that meant being broken in, and become enveloped by not only its love, but his own.
-She wanted him to allow that self-love to fill and expand him like she had been by loving Anna and life's allness.
+She wanted his heart to let the world rush in, even if that meant being broken in, and become enveloped by not only its love, but his own.
+She wanted him to allow that love to fill and expand him like she had by loving Anna and life's allness.

 On his best days, as he looks heavenwards with the sunrise haloing his crown, he holds the timeless beauty of a king.
 These are eleven of Eugene's strengths.
 It is when he is alone with his thoughts on his worst days that those strengths decay.
 She stays away on the nights that belong to Rapunzel, and he stays adrift.
 Closer to dawn, he reopens, inch by inch, letting a slit of sunlight fall onto her face as it widens.